How To Find Local SEO Clients Who Actually Want to Hire You

 Table of Contents

-I have been doing client SEO for over 15 years now, and the traditional approach of cold calling and emailing inevitably brings you to three major roadblocks.
+I’ve been doing client SEO for over 15 years, and the traditional cold calling and emailing approach always runs into the same three roadblocks.

 High Noise-to-Signal Ratio

-You probably get bombarded with SEO offers yourself, despite the fact that your business website is about SEO.
+You probably get bombarded with SEO pitches yourself, even though your own site is about SEO.

-Even if someone opens your email or gives you a few minutes for your pitch on the phone, their trust radar will be on overdrive.
+Even if someone opens your email or gives you a minute on the phone, their guard is already up.

-You probably behave the same way when a telemarketer calls with some new cell phone or cable TV package.
+You do the same thing yourself when a telemarketer calls about a new phone or cable deal.

 My Scalable Outreach Process